Academic Expectations and Program Requirements

 Formatting must be acceptable to the Graduate and Professional School as outlined in the Guidelines for Theses, Dissertations, and Records of Study.
 After successful defense (or exemption, if applicable) and approval of the student’s advisory committee and the head of the student’s major department (or chair of intercollegiate faculty, if appropriate), the student must submit the manuscript in electronic format as a single PDF file to https://etd.tamu.edu/.

-Deadline dates for submitting the manuscript are announced each semester or Summer term in the Graduate and Professional School Calendar (see Time Limit statement).
+Deadline dates for submitting the manuscript are announced each semester or Summer term in the Graduate and Professional School Dates and Deadlines Calendar (see Time Limit statement).
 These dates also can be accessed via the Graduate and Professional School website.

 Each student who submits a manuscript for review is assessed a one-time thesis/dissertation processing fee through Student Business Services for the thesis/dissertation services provided.
 After commencement, theses and dissertations are digitally stored and made available through the Texas A&M Libraries.